 3. The Peloponnese

 While Athens and the Greek Islands are famous in their own right, don’t discredit the Peloponnese area, a peninsula located in southern Greece.
 The Castle Town of Monemvasia and Kalamata are regions known for their outdoor scenery and adventure prospects.
 Expats in these areas set out to hike along winding trails where there are ancient stone towers, small villages, and olive groves galore.
 You’ll find Venetian features and romantic places, like the Castle Town of Monemvasia, which is carved out of a large rock.
 There is also a ski center in this part of the country, so that you can ski the slopes of Mount Helmos.

 Living in Greece – Real Estate and Cost of Living

 While the market is still recovering, you’ll find that real estate prices can be affordable, and the cost of living isn’t too bad, either, when compared to that of other nearby European countries.
 Corfu’s cost of living, for example, might be a little high for utilities and groceries (since it is an island, this is to be expected), but a one-bedroom apartment in the city center rents for only $360 per month.
 Prices in Crete, Rhodes, and Santorini are very similar.
 To live in Kalamata of the Peloponnese Peninsula, prices are much cheaper, with a one-bedroom apartment in the city center costing less than $300/month to rent.
 Real estate prices in these areas will, of course, vary, but you could find something for under $200,000 euros if you so choose.
 Athens is a bit more expensive than the other areas, thanks to its location and amenities, but you can still find affordable living there.

 I hope you enjoyed reading Where are Expats Living in Greece?
-Here are a few articles I’m sure you will love:
+If you would like additional information, please contact our office HERE.
+I’ve also added a few articles I’m sure you will love: